 Safety in a City

-Just as in any city, it is important for students to take precautions to stay safe.
-It is important for students to be mindful of their surroundings and follow basic safety principles.
+Just as in any city, it is important for participants to take precautions, be mindful of their surroundings, and follow basic safety principles.

 - Walk along well-lit areas and avoid alleys or poorly-lit areas.

 - Use the buddy system and do not travel alone at night.

 - Avoid public demonstrations, riots, and other civil disturbances.

 - Keep a low profile, and avoid loud conversations or arguments.

 - Do not discuss travel plans or other personal matters with strangers.

 - Wear the shoulder strap of your bag across your chest.

 - Try to seem purposeful when moving about.
 Even if lost, act as if you know where you are going.